- Medical Malpractice

 Once you have sepsis, which means the bacteria has gone into your bloodstream, the treatment is aggressive antibiotics and aggressive IV therapy.
 When diagnosed and treated early, over 90% of the patients diagnosed with sepsis will survive.
 If sepsis is not properly diagnosed and treated, often the result is death.

-If your loved one died from sepsis and you suspect that there was a delay in the diagnosis and treatment, please call our office at 412-261-2620 or email us for a free evaluation of your case by an experienced medical malpractice lawyer.
+If your loved one died from sepsis and you suspect that there was a delay in the diagnosis and treatment, please call our office at 412-261-2620 or contact us online for a free evaluation of your case by an experienced medical malpractice lawyer.
 Attorney and Nurse Practitioner Veronica Richards and her team will evaluate the medical records and determine if the death of your loved one could have been prevented.
 We can investigate and get you the answers you deserve.